 If you have ever worked with the Magento Ecommerce Platform, you will know it is a powerful, dynamic, and highly functional platform.
 Due to this, the code that runs this immensely useful and flexible platform is quite complex.
 Magento programming isn't just something that can be picked up, even by experience programmers, in a day or two, it is a constantly evolving, highly precise and very complicated framework, which needs a lot of understanding, a lot of practice, and a lot of studying.

-Working at a hosting provider which specializes in Magento hosting, I have heard the complaints, the woes, the sadness, and the anger of shop owners who have taken to websites such as Upwork, Freelancer, or of the number of 'Freelancer' sites, only to be swindled out of thousands of dollars for substandard, unprofessional, highly volatile code.
+Working at a hosting provider which specializes in Magento hosting, I have heard the complaints, the woes, the sadness, and the anger of shop owners who have taken to websites such as Upwork, Freelancer, or any number of 'Freelancer' sites, only to be swindled out of thousands, or tens of thousands, of dollars for substandard, unprofessional, highly volatile code.
 Not every programmer can be a Magento specialist, yet even beginner programmers offer their services for this, which is quite frankly, despicable.

 It is an unfortunate fact, most programmers that say they are Magento programmers, are in fact not, they are beginners looking for a quick buck.